Cambridge Aiki Dojo

 Our club now has active members training regularly between the ages of 15 and 70 years old.

 We practice aikikai style aikido, and are affliated to the Komyokan Aikido Association (KAA), who are endorsed by the Hombu Dojo ("Aikido headquarters") in Tokyo.
-The Senior Instructor of the KAA is Terry Ezra shihan (7th dan so hombu), whose full-time dojo in Birkenhead, Merseyside is the Headquarters of the organisation.
+The KAA was founded in 1999 by Terry Ezra shihan (7th dan so hombu), who sadly passed away in 2022.
+The KAA's full-time dojo in Birkenhead, Merseyside, is the Headquarters of the organisation.

 We have a very friendly and international dojo, so even if you are only in Cambridge for a short time, you are very welcome to come along and train with us.